This instant pot fried rice is quick and easy pressure cooker recipe. Simple ingredients, easy preparation and great flavors!

 Instant Pot Fried Rice

-- Add rice and vegetable stock in your instant pot.
+- Add rice and vegetable stock to your instant pot.
 Mix so the rice is spread around evenly.
 Throw in diced carrots and close the lid.

-- Instant Pot Settings: turn the vent to “SEALING” position, press “MANUAL” and adjust the time to 3 minutes.
+- Instant Pot Settings: Turn the vent to the “SEALING” position, press “MANUAL” and adjust the time to 3 minutes.

-- When the instant pot finished cooking, press “CANCEL” button.
+- When the instant pot is finished cooking, press the “CANCEL” button.
 After 10 minutes, release the pressure manually.

 - Now mix the rice, it will be quite sticky but it should change its texture and lose quite a lot of its stickiness.
 Move the rice to a side and press the “SAUTE” function.
 Add oil and frozen peas and saute for about a minute before mixing everything together.

 - Make a well in the middle of the rice and add beaten eggs.
-Stir the egg into rice and fry everything together for a further 1-2 minutes before turning off Instant Pot completely.
+Stir the egg into rice and fry everything together for a further 1-2 minutes before turning off the instant pot completely.
 Taste it and if needed, season with salt and pepper.